weekplan/www/_posts/2018-07-11-what-is-essentialism-a-complete-guide-to-get-you-started.md

 ## The Clarity Paradox

-Have you wondered why some people never achieve success?
+Have you wondered why successful people never make it to the next level?
 Why are successful people stretched too far or too thin?
 McKeown believes the reason is success.

 According to McKeown, people don’t become very successful because of the Clarity Paradox, a situation which can be summed up in four phases: